home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

           - A USB 2.0 hub that uses an external power supply will ensure power requirements are fulfilled.
     - Shield any unshielded computers/peripherals/devices by adding all-metal enclosures/chassis/casings.
       - Single-board-computers and USB 3.x hard drives are especially known as source of EMF/EMI/RFI.
-        - Be aware metal casings can decrease performance of internal/built-in Bluetooth adapters.
+        - Be aware metal casings can decrease the performance of internal/built-in Bluetooth adapters.
       - Also be sure to use properly shielded USB cables for any such peripherals/devices too.
   - 2.4 GHz RF Interference (RFI) from Wi-Fi Routers and Wi-Fi Access Points or other devices:
     - While Bluetooth is designed to coexist with Wi-Fi, its stronger signal can interfere.